thomast1906/DevOps-Journey-Using-Azure-DevOps/prerequisites.md

 By ensuring these prerequisites are met, you will be well-prepared to proceed with the lab and delve deeper into the world of DevOps.

+## ✅ Checklist

+Before proceeding, ensure you have:
+- [ ] Installed and configured Visual Studio Code
+- [ ]  Installed Terraform
+- [ ]  Installed Docker Desktop
+- [ ]  Created an Azure account
+- [ ]  Installed and configured Azure CLI

+## 🚀 Ready to Begin?

+Once you've completed all the prerequisites, you're set to embark on your DevOps journey.
+Good luck!